awchisholm/PythonHelloWorld/README.md

   - Mac --> ```https://repo.anaconda.com/archive/Anaconda3-2020.02-MacOSX-x86_64.pkg```

-2. Run Anaconda and within Anaconda Navigator find the VS Code item.
+2. Run Anaconda and within Anaconda Navigator find the Spyder item.
 Install and run this.

-3. You will now be in Visual Studio Code (VS Code) where you can edit and run code.
+3. You will now be in the Spyder Integrated Development Environment (IDE) where you can edit and run code.

 4. Go to ```https://github.com/awchisholm/PythonHelloWorld``` and look for the file called ```HelloWorld.py```

-5. In VS Code, create a new file called ```HelloWorld.py``` and copy the contents of the file on GitHub to this new file.
+5. In Spyder, create a new file called ```HelloWorld.py``` and copy the contents of the file on GitHub to this new file.
 Save the file.

-6. In VS Code, press ```control F5``` to run you Python program.
+6. In Spyder, press ```F5``` to run you Python program.

-7. If it works, you should see ```Hello World!``` being printed somewhere in the console of VS Code.
+7. If it works, you should see ```Hello World!``` being printed somewhere in the console of Spyder.